codeoverflow-org/nodecg-io-docs/docs/samples/midi-input.md

     }
     ```

     After entering it, click save.

+    !!!
+NOTE

-    **Note:** A script is provided to list all inputs and outputs.
+        A script is provided to list all inputs and outputs.
 It can be run
         from the sample directory `samples/midi-input` using the command
         `npm run list`.
-The devices should be listed with their device names and
+The devices should be listed with their device names
-    some other stuff.
+        and some other stuff.

         Under Linux this looks for example like this:

-    ```
+        ```plain
         nanoKONTROL2:nanoKONTROL2 MIDI 1 28:0
         ```

 3. Set the sample's (`midi-input`) dependency to be the newly created service
     instance (of type `midi-input`).
 4. Check the NodeCG logs:

     You should see an error or a success message and all midi messages that are
     sent by the device that is configured.